laser cutting

 1. Vaporization cutting technology

-When the technology applies high power density laser beam irradiation to the surface of the material to be cut,
+When the technology applies a high-power-density laser beam irradiation to the surface of the material to be cut,

-The surface temperature of the cut material will quickly reach its boiling point, which leads to the vaporization of the cutting part of the material.
+The surface temperature of the cut material will quickly reach its boiling point, causing the vaporization of the cutting part of the material.

 This process results in the formation of small holes.